Whinlatter: Topography

 From Ullister Hill to Tarbarrel Moss the ridge line and both flanks fall within Thornthwaite Forest.
 All sides of the lower slopes of Brown How also form part of the Forestry England holdings.
-Depending on the stage in the planting cycle large parts of the fellside will therefore be clad in conifers at any one time.
-Access problems have now been resolved and the landowner welcomes walkers, many marked trails being available through the woodland.
+Depending on the stage in the planting cycle, large parts of the fellside will therefore be clad in conifers at any one time.
+Access problems have now been resolved and the landowner welcomes walkers, with many marked trails being available through the woodland.

 The southern boundary of the fell is formed by the Whinlatter Pass road.
 The summit of the pass lies south east of Whinlatter Top, marking the line of the Derwent-Cocker watershed.
 This falls from Tarbarrel Moss to the road, bypassing the highest point of the fell so that all of its waters flow to the Cocker.
-From the road summit Whinlatter Beck runs westward beneath the steepest face of the fell, Whinlatter Crag being a little below the highest point.
+From the road summit, Whinlatter Beck runs westward beneath the steepest face of the fell; Whinlatter Crag being a little below the highest point.
 To the north of Whinlatter is the quiet valley of Aiken Beck, its entrance neatly hidden in the woods between Brown How and Graystones.
 Its tributaries Willybrag Gill and Drycloff Gill drain the slopes of the fell.
 One wonders at the derivation of the former name.
 Aiken Beck and Whinlatter Gill combine to form Blaze Beck, a sizeable stream flowing into the Cocker at Low Lorton.